- What is a B2B podcast?

 Tap into current circumstances and events

-People want to know how to best handle change and circumstances beyond their control; for example, how to deal with a whole slew of changes to the Facebook platform and advertising rules.
-Topic ideas and themes to explore include:
+example, how to deal with a whole slew of changes to the Facebook platform and

-- Comment on news, events, laws or regulations that affect your industry
+- Comment on news, events, laws or

-- Provide insight into the implications of the above
+regulations that affect your industry - Provide insight into the implications

-- Report on highlights or takeaways from trade shows and conferences
+products or services - Report on highlights or takeaways from

-You could also help people look to the future and prepare for what lies ahead.
-Ideas to cover could include:
+could also help people look to the future and prepare for what lies ahead.

-- Predictions or forecasts from industry experts
+- Predictions or forecasts from industry

 Educate them

-A B2B content strategy around teaching and simplifying the complex so that it becomes simple and actionable is one of my favorites.
-Here are a few broad ideas that could be a great fit around the theme of education:
+becomes simple and actionable is one of my favorites.
+Here are a few broad

 - How to do something complex easily